Mary Scudamore

 Mary Scudamore (née Shelton; c.
 1550 – 1603) was a courtier to Elizabeth I.

-Career
+Life and career

 She was a daughter of Sir John Shelton of Shelton Hall, Norfolk and his wife, Margaret Parker.
 She joined the household of Queen Elizabeth around the year 1567, serving as a chamberer.

 Her family reached the zenith of their influence during the reign of Henry VIII, when Mary's grandparents, Sir John Shelton and Anne Shelton were entrusted with the custody of the future queens Mary I and Elizabeth I, in part because Anne Shelton was the aunt of Anne Boleyn.
 Also, Mary's aunt, poet Mary Shelton, was the King's mistress.